House GOP passes debt limit package: Five takeaways

 Still, Republican leaders rejected any notion that they had contravened their promises of good-government transparency, dismissing the criticisms as a construct of the “liberal media.”
 And conservatives joined the chorus, revealing that they will not always insist upon regular order — if the conditions demand otherwise.

 “It’s never my first choice that we have some elements of a package that didn’t go through committee, and there’s a couple elements to this that didn’t.
 And it’s not my first choice that we had, you know, a last-minute change.
-But let’s put it all in perspective, okay? … Of the last 20 debt ceilings, about two have gone through committee,” said Rep. Chip Roy (R-Texas).
+But let’s put it all in perspective, okay? … Of the last 20 debt ceilings, about two have gone through committee,” Roy said.

 “None of this stuff is new and none of it is surprising.
 We’ve been talking about it for weeks,” he continued.
 “The language of the bill was available last Wednesday, more than honoring our 72-hour commitment.”